kobaltcore/renkit/README.md

 - `keystore_aab`: The base-64 encoded binary keystore file for the AAB bundles.

 #### `tasks.convert_images`
-Converts the selected images in the given directories to WebP to save space on-disk.
-This task specifically replaces every selected file with its WebP version but does not change the file extension to ensure that all paths to assets and sprites remain the same.
+Converts the selected images in the given directories to WebP or AVIF to save space on-disk.
+This task specifically replaces every selected file with its converted version but does not change the file extension to ensure that all paths to assets and sprites remain the same.

 This task takes a dynamic set of properties where each key is the path to a directory containing image files to be converted and its value is a table of configuration options for that particular path.
 That way, various paths can be converted with different options for more flexibility.